 However, thanks to the increased popularity of these dramas globally, producers have been selling rights to broadcast or release the dramas ahead of time, before anything has been shot.
 This, in turn, has allowed them to film with more time and well before airing than the “live shooting” method.

 The largest broadcasting companies in South Korea also have their own shooting locations for the best historical Korean dramas, with readily built, detailed sets.
-And interestingly, in comparison to many other countries, the scriptwriters in Korean dramas are almost equally as famous as the stars and the director of the show.
+Interestingly, in comparison to many other countries, the scriptwriters in Korean dramas are almost equally as famous as the stars and the director of the show.
 There is usually one writer or a small group of writers writing each K-drama.

 How to say “episode” in Korean